 - Sweetener: You can swap agave nectar in place of maple syrup.
 You can also use honey, but I would recommend using less honey (¾ cup to 1 cup) as it is sweeter.

-- Keto Sweetener: If you are after keto brownies, I recommend sweetening with Keto Maple Syrup (affiliate link) sweetened with monk fruit.
+- Keto Sweetener: If you are after keto almond brownies, I recommend sweetening with Keto Maple Syrup (affiliate link) sweetened with monk fruit.
+Liquid stevia can also be an acceptable substitute.

-- Nuts: Feel free to swap the walnuts in this almond flour brownies recipe for whichever nuts you prefer.
+- Nuts: Feel free to swap the walnuts in this almond flour brownie recipe for whichever nuts you prefer.
 Pistachios, pecans, sliced almonds, and even unsweetened coconut would work beautifully here!

 How To Make Brownies with Almond Flour?

-- Preheat Oven to 350 Degrees: And line an 8X8 square pan with parchment paper.
+- Prepare for baking: Preheat the Oven to 350 Degrees.
+Line an 8X8 square baking dish with parchment paper.

 - Add the Nuts: Fold in half a cup of the nuts.

-- Bake: Cook them for 35-40 minutes in your prepared oven, or until a toothpick inserted in the center comes out clean (or with a few tiny crumbs).
+- Bake: Cook them for 35-40 minutes in the prepared oven or until a toothpick inserted in the center of the brownies comes out clean (or with a few tiny crumbs).
 Allow the brownies to cool for 5 minutes, and remove them from the pan onto a wire rack.
 Let it cool to room temperature before slicing to avoid them falling apart.
-Serve with coffee, milk or plant-based milks such as almond milk.
+Serve with coffee, milk, or plant-based milks such as almond milk.

-If you are like me, enjoy extra chocolatey gooey brownies, then I recommend drizzling them with melted chocolate.
+- Optional step: If you are like me, and enjoy extra chocolatey, gooey brownies, then I recommend drizzling them with melted chocolate.
+I think the easiest way to melt chocolate is in the microwave.
+To do so;

 - Place 2 oz. of your favorite chocolate chips (both semi-sweetened and unsweetened would work) in a microwave-safe glass bowl.